netlify/next-runtime/packages/next/README.md

 ## Next.js Advanced Middleware

 Regular Next.js Middleware doesn’t provide access to the actual response, or allow you to modify the request.
 The `@netlify/next` library brings the power of Netlify Edge Functions to Next.js Middleware.
-It gives full access request and response objects, allowing you to modify requests before they are sent to your Next.js app, and modify responses before they are sent to the browser.
+It gives full access to the request and response objects, allowing you to modify requests before they are sent to your Next.js app, and modify responses before they are sent to the browser.
 This allows you to personalize pages on the fly, even if they are statically-generated.
 It includes baked-in support for:

 - HTML rewrites